Nhujarski/Project-manager/README.md

 # Project-manager
-a taskboard/porject manager created using fullstack MERN. allows user to enter new task and also keep track of old tasks that are in progress or completed until removed completely from database.
+a taskboard/project manager created using fullstack MERN.
+Using CRUD commands, it allows user to enter new task and also keep track of old tasks that are in progress or completed until removed completely from database.